 About

-Brooke Mitschang
+Brooke

 She has enjoyed the opportunity to be a part of different learning teams across a variety of schools and camps that cared for infants, toddlers, preschoolers and elementary children in Kinder through 6th grade in Santa Cruz, Oakland, Emeryville, Berkeley, and El Cerrito.

 After working with Trackers Earth Bay Area for 2 years, as a Camp Guide/Coordinator and Micro School Teacher, she decided to dedicate her time, efforts, and focus on building an outdoor academic support program.
-She offers literacy and science instruction for a small mixed age group of elementary children through authentic, hands-on learning experiences outdoors.
+She offered literacy and science instruction for a small mixed age group of elementary children through authentic, hands-on learning experiences outdoors.

 She is continuously reflective about developmentally appropriate practices, theories of teaching & learning, and philosophies on the purpose of education.
 She has been informed by: 1) Vygotsky to scaffold lessons and work within each child’s zone of proximal development to ensure they have appropriate access and engagement with the world around them as they learn.
 She observes and takes notes as the children engage with each other and the materials she provides to gain a sense of their interest and knowledge base and then she builds upon that.
 2) Bronfenbrenner as she develops class community and learns about the children, their families, their neighborhoods, and culture through surveys and discussion.
 3) Dewey as she helps foster communication and collaboration within her class community and school by taking time to help children develop their language and conversational skills with a focus on democratic participation.